National Championship Tournament FAQ

 What is the NCT format?

-The tournament format is a modified round robin where the schools play in 8 divisions.
-The top two teams from each division advance to the "Sweet 16," a single-elimination playoff.
-The final two teams then battle it out for the National title in a best 2-out-of-3 finals.
+The tournament format is a modified round robin where the schools play in divisions.
+The top 16 teams advance as NQT qualifiers to a single-elimination playoff.
+The final two teams battle it out for the National title in a best 2-out-of-3 finals.

 Who runs the NCT?